chandanhpcic/docs/source/manual/how-tos/ipsec-swanctl-rw-ikev2-eap-mschapv2.rst

 System: Trust: Certificates
 ---------------------------

 Create a server certificate for your IPsec VPN.
-The lifetime of the certificate is 1 year, if it expires you have to renew the certificate on the OPNsense or your clients can't connect anymore.
+The lifetime of the certificate is 1 year, if it expires you have to renew the certificate on the Reticen8 or your clients can't connect anymore.

     ==============================================  ====================================================================================================
     **Method:**                                     Create an internal Certificate